-You would be hard-pressed to find a person interested in business and technology who has not at least heard the term ‘blockchain’.
-It was first introduced in 2008 by a figure named Satoshi Nakamoto as the technology behind the now world-famous cryptocurrency, Bitcoin.
-While its most significant application has been in the financial industry, the hype surrounding cryptocurrencies and Bitcoin has led experts to wonder what impact blockchain could potentially have in other sectors of the economy.
+Although “blockchain” is still an unfamiliar concept to many people, most individuals involved in business and technology have at least heard the term.
+Blockchain was first introduced in 2008 by a figure named Satoshi Nakamoto as the technology behind the now world-famous cryptocurrency, bitcoin.
+While its most significant application has been in the financial industry, the hype surrounding cryptocurrencies and bitcoin has led experts to wonder what impact blockchain could potentially have in other sectors of the economy.

 Blockchain has also garnered the interest of investors and technology enthusiasts in Canada.
-There was a blockchain supercluster application as a part of the Federal Government’s Supercluster Initiative, and although it ultimately did not make the cut, the proposal raised $50 million in pledged support from 60 partners.
-The plan was to locate the supercluster in the Toronto-Waterloo area, in order to capitalize on the wealth of blockchain expertise in Southwestern Ontario.
-Despite the lack of funding, those behind the blockchain proposal plan on moving forward with the project.
+A blockchain supercluster application was submitted as a possible recipient of substantial government funding (Canada’s Innovation Supercluster Initiative), and although it did not ultimately succeed, the proposal raised $50 million in pledged support from 60 partners.
+The plan was to locate the supercluster in the Toronto-Waterloo region in order to capitalize on the wealth of blockchain expertise in Southwestern Ontario.
+Despite the lack of funding, those behind the blockchain proposal still plan on moving forward with the project.

 Ontario’s historically powerful manufacturing sector and the rise of blockchain talent puts the province in a unique position to explore the potential intersections between the two domains.
-Furthermore, as Industry 4.0 continues to spur the use of big data and the digital representation of physical assets, advanced manufacturing is poised to benefit from blockchain technology.
-To see why this is the case, it is necessary to have a basic understanding of what exactly blockchain is.
+Further, as Industry 4.0 continues to spur the use of big data and the digital representation of physical assets, advanced manufacturing is poised to benefit from blockchain technology.
+To see how these benefits will develop, a basic understanding of blockchain is required.

-In its simplest form, a blockchain is a distributed, append-only ledger which can store any type of digital information.
-This means that ledger can only be added to and once something is added it cannot be removed.
-The data on a blockchain is immutable, public and secure because it is supported by advanced mathematics and cryptography.
-While the technical components of the blockchain are complicated, for our purposes it is sufficient to think of it as an online, community database.
-Everything in the database, whether it is a transaction, contract, asset, certificate or anything else, can be viewed by every member of the community.
-However, it can only be added to, meaning it is impossible to alter anything that has been entered into the blockchain in the past.
-Furthermore, every new entry must be validated by each member of the community using advanced computing (the computers run a series of tests to ensure the entry is legitimate), which results in the blockchain acting as the keeper of trust between all participants.
+In its simplest form, a blockchain is a distributed, append-only ledger that can store any type of digital information; this means that ledger can only be added to and once something is added, it cannot be removed.
+The data on a blockchain is immutable, public, and secure because it is supported by advanced mathematics and cryptography.
+While the technical components of a blockchain are complicated, for our purposes, it is sufficient to think of it as an online community database.1 Everything in the database—whether it is a transaction, contract, asset, certificate, or anything else—can be viewed by every member of the community.
+However, as noted, the data can only be added to, meaning it is impossible to alter anything that has been entered into the blockchain in the past.
+Moreover, every new entry must be validated by each member of the community using advanced computing (the computers run a series of tests to ensure the entry is legitimate), which results in the blockchain acting as the keeper of trust between all participants.

-How can Blckchain supplement advanced manufacturing and Industry 4.0?
+How can blockchain supplement advanced manufacturing and Industry 4.0?

-Another application of the blockchain in advanced manufacturing is in the use of smart contracts.
+Another way that blockchain can be applied to advanced manufacturing is in the use of smart contracts.
 A smart contract is a programmed set of instructions that are executed once a specific condition has been meant.
-With regards to the hypothetical machine-parts scenario, the manufacturer could register its production equipment on the blockchain and have raw material purchased as soon as its sensors indicate it is the right time to do so.
-This both further contributes to transparency and decreases transaction costs, while being supported by the trust of the blockchain.
+With regards to the hypothetical scenario described above, the machine parts manufacturer could register its production equipment on the blockchain and have raw material purchased as soon as its sensors indicate that it is time to do so.
+In this way, smart contracts further contribute to transparency and decrease transaction costs, while also being supported by the dependability that blockchain offers.